riOSProgramming/FAQ/README.md

 ### Do I need to support iOS version X?

-Apple's recommended way of support for iOS is current and previous versions.
-So at any given time you should target at most two major iOS versions.
+Apple recommends that you support the current and previous version of iOS; so at any given time, you should target at most two major iOS versions.

 Here's a [great list of stats about iOS versions](https://david-smith.org/iosversionstats/).